-Sialolithiasis is the most frequent cause of salivary gland swelling and primarily affects the major salivary glands, which include the parotid glands, the submandibular glands, and the sublingual glands.
-This condition predominantly affects individuals 30 to 60 years old and is more common in males.
-The most common presenting symptom is cyclical gland swelling and pain associated with meals.
-Initial management is conservative with a variety of minimally invasive surgical options available for persistent cases.
+Sialolithiasis is the most frequent cause of salivary gland swelling, affecting the major salivary glands: parotid, submandibular, and sublingual glands.
+The condition predominantly affects individuals of 30 to 60 years old and is more common in males.
+The most frequent symptom is cyclical gland swelling and pain associated with meals.
+Initial management is conservative, with various minimally invasive surgical options available for persistent cases.
 This activity reviews the presentation, evaluation, and treatment of sialolithiasis and highlights the role of the interprofessional team in evaluating and treating this condition.

 Identify the etiology of sialolithiasis.

 Outline the treatment and management options available for sialolithiasis.

 Summarize interprofessional team strategies for improving care coordination and communication to improve clinical care and outcomes for patients with sialolithiasis.

 Sialolithiasis is a benign condition involving the formation of stones within the ducts of the major salivary glands: parotid, submandibular, and sublingual glands.
 It is the most frequent cause of salivary gland swelling, with a reported incidence of 1 in 10000 to 1 in 30000.In some cases, sialoliths can obstruct the salivary ducts, leading to inflammation, superimposed bacterial infection termed sialadenitis, or in rare cases, abscess formation.
 There are various presenting symptoms, with the most common being cyclical postprandial swelling of the affected gland and decreased salivary flow.